thedirtyd/yet-another-media-player/README.md

       source: Paramount+
 ```

 You can update the name of the media player entity like the following.
-Be aware that customized entities via YAML will disappear if you had a new entity via the UI so it's recommended to keep using YAML if you have custom entities

 ```
 entities: